unfoldingWord-dev/translationStudio-Info/docs/tSettings.rst

   * Naming the tablet is helpful when sharing with a friend.
 See Backup and Share Your Work for more information.

-  * Tap Device name to name the tablet.
+  * Tap **Device name** to name the tablet.
 A pop-up window opens where you can enter a name for your tablet.

-  * Tap OK to save the name.
+  * Tap **OK** to save the name.

-2. Translation Font
+2. Translation Font: The font of the translated text

   * The name of the chosen font is displayed.
-Tap Translation Font to change the displayed font in the text.
+Tap **Translation Font** to change the displayed font in the text.

   * A pop-up window shows the available fonts.
 Scroll through the names of the fonts and tap the name to select the desired font.

-3. Translation Font Size
+3. Translation Font Size: The size of the translated text

   * The size of the chosen font is displayed.
-Tap Translation Font size to change the displayed font size in the text.
+Tap **Translation Font size** to change the displayed font size in the text.

   * A pop-up window shows the available sizes.
 Tap the desired size to select it.
 When you have selected a font, the pop-up window disappears.

-4. Source Font
+4. Source Font: The font of the source text

   * The name of the chosen font is displayed.

-  * Tap Source Font to change the displayed font in the source.
+  * Tap **Source Font** to change the displayed font in the source.

   * A pop-up window shows the available fonts.
 Scroll through the names of the fonts and tap the name to select the desired font.
 When you have selected a font, the pop-up window disappears.

-5. Source Font Size
+5. Source Font Size: The size of the source text

   * The size of the chosen font is displayed.